seanbanford/bookmark_manager/README.md

     So i can store my bookmark data for later retrieval I want to add a bookmark to Bookmark Manager

+4)  As a user
+    So I can remove my bookmark from Bookmark Manager I want to delete a bookmark

 ## Domain Model